 Each date the vehicle exited California and the hour meter reading upon exit.

+If a vehicle hour meter on a permanent or year-by-year low-use vehicle in a fleet is replaced or altered in any way, the respective fleet must notify CARB of the replacement or changes made during the following engine hour reporting period and must continue to comply with all low-use hour reporting requirements in section 2449(g)(2)(C).
+Reporting of replacements or changes must include the hour meter replacement and/or change date, the hour meter reading of the replaced meter on the date of replacement before the replacement and/or change, and the hour meter reading of the replacement and/or changed meter at the time of reporting.

+Agricultural Operations Reporting Requirements

 For vehicles that are used in agricultural operations, the fleet owner shall report two engine hour meter readings, one from on or before January 1 of the prior year and one from on or after December 31 of the prior year, and the dates of such readings.
 Also the fleet owner shall report the total number of hours the vehicle has been used in non-agricultural use.

+Renewable Diesel Use Reporting –Beginning January 1, 2024, in each year that annual reporting is required, a fleet shall submit to CARB an affirmation signed by its responsible official or designated official that the fleet complied with the performance requirements outlined in section 2449.1(f).

-New Fleet Reporting – New fleets must submit the information in section 2449(g)(1)(A) through (H) to ARB for vehicles subject to the regulation within 30 days of purchase or bringing such vehicles into the State.
+New Fleet Reporting – New fleets must submit the information in section 2449(g)(1)(A) through (H) to CARB for vehicles subject to the regulation within 30 days of purchase or bringing such vehicles into the State.
 Beginning the first January 1 that is more than 30 days after the date of purchase or bringing a vehicle into the State, new fleets must comply with the annual reporting requirements in section 2449(g)(2).

-Selling Vehicles – Any person selling a vehicle with an engine subject to this regulation in California must notify ARB within 30 days from the date the vehicle was sold.
-If the reporting date under section 2449(g)(2) occurs within 30 days of the vehicle being sold, the annual reporting may serve as the notification to ARB that the vehicle was sold.
+Selling Vehicles – Any person selling a vehicle with an engine subject to this regulation in California must notify CARB within 30 days from the date the vehicle was sold.
+If the reporting date under section 2449(g)(2) occurs within 30 days of the vehicle being sold, the annual reporting may serve as the notification to CARB that the vehicle was sold.